datawire/ambassador-docs/docs/argo/latest/quick-start/index.md

 ### Own Environment

-If you want to get started with canary rollouts on your own environment, you will need to have **Edge Stack version 1.12 or greater** or **Emissary Ingress 1.13 or greater** installed in your cluster.
+If you want to get started with canary rollouts on your own environment, you will need to have **Edge Stack version 1.12 or greater** or **Emissary-ingress 1.13 or greater** installed in your cluster.

 **Install** Edge Stack <a href="/docs/edge-stack/1.13/tutorials/getting-started/">from here</a> if needed.

-<Alert severity="info">Canary Rollouts Coming Soon for Edge Stack and Emissary Ingress 2.0 and greater!</Alert>
+<Alert severity="info">Canary Rollouts Coming Soon for Edge Stack and Emissary-ingress 2.0 and greater!</Alert>

-If you already have Edge Stack or Emissary Ingress installed, **check your version** by running this command (adjust your namespace if necessary):
+If you already have Edge Stack or Emissary-ingress installed, **check your version** by running this command (adjust your namespace if necessary):

 ```
 kubectl get deploy --namespace ambassador ambassador -o jsonpath='{.spec.template.spec.containers[0].image}'